• Skip to primary navigation

 N.C.
 Transportation MuseumSpencer

 Ride a train, step inside a steam locomotive, learn how the Wright Brothers controlled their Flyer, and see 150 years of North Carolina's transportation history.
 Visit the 1905 Back Shop where steam locomotives were overhauled, to see horse-drawn vehicles, trucks, planes, and boats.
 Walk through the largest remaining roundhouse in North America for railroad exhibits and the Wright Flyer replica.
 Take a spin on the 100-foot roundhouse turntable.
 See automotive exhibits that detail the evolution of vehicles in North Carolina.
-Then take a 25-minute train ride around our historic 60-acre site!
+Then take a 25-minute train ride around the historic 60-acre site!

 STARworksStar